 - Grades are calculated as grade point averages for academic eligibility: A is 4.0, B is 3.0, C is 2.0, D is 1.0, E is 0 points.
 Add up the grade points and divide by the number of classes to get the grade point average, also called the GPA.

 - Poor grades may mean your child will not be able to participate in team sports or organized school activities.
 They must have at least a 2.0 GPA and no more than one E in the previous semester to play a sport, be in student government or official student activities like plays.

 - Some grades in middle school count towards the high school GPA: All levels of foreign language – Spanish and French; Algebra 1 and 2 and Geometry count towards high school’s GPA – they will show up in the student’s high school record.
 Your child has only one chance to take a class again if she receives a D or E.

-- Parents should all use the computer-based internet site called Edline to monitor your middle and high school children’s grades between report cards.
-Parents will get the password and instructions sent to them in the mail for each student.
-If you lose your instructions or need help understanding how it works, contact the school.
+- Parents should all use the computer-based internet site called MyMCPS to monitor your middle and high school children’s grades between report cards.

-- Homework.
-Do not believe your child if every day he says that there is no homework.
-Contact teachers or call up the school counselors 301.650.6460 to ask for help in understanding each class’s homework policy.
+- You can contact teachers or call the school counselors at 301.650.6460 to ask for help in understanding each class’s homework policy.

 - If your child is getting a C, D or E, you and your child may want to get help with studying, organizing, or reading understanding.
 Counselors have an organization group for students, and Afterschool Homework Club can be helpful.